Arnot/Arnot.github.io/README.md

 # Travel Blog
-This is my personal travel blog, based on the HMFAISAL Omega theme (hmfaisal.github.io)
+This is my personal travel blog, based on the HMFAYSAL Omega theme (hmfaysal.github.io)